Exa-Networks/exabgp/README.md

 The documentation is known to be imperfect.
 One could even say wanting, limited, insufficient and lacking, therefore any contribution (however small) toward its improvement is truly welcomed.

+Other users did however do a fair bit of [`documentation`](https://github.com/Exa-Networks/exabgp/wiki/Related-articles), just not on the [`wiki`](https://github.com/Exa-Networks/exabgp/wiki). :cry:

-The best way to understand how ExaBGP should be configured is to look into the folder `qa/conf` of the repository where a great many examples are available. `exabgp --help`  is also a treasure trove of information.
-The `wiki pages` are also a [good start](https://github.com/Exa-Networks/exabgp/wiki).
+To understand how ExaBGP should be configured, please have a look into the [`qa/conf`](https://github.com/Exa-Networks/exabgp/tree/master/qa/conf) folder of the repository where a great many examples are available.

-If anything else, you may also want to take the time to explore the [Related Articles](https://github.com/Exa-Networks/exabgp/wiki/Related-articles).
+`exabgp --help`  is also a treasure trove of information.

 ## Related Projects